-A bridging loan or often called, bridging finance, is a short-term borrowing facility.
-Bridging finance is usually used to ‘bridge a gap’, usually maximum of 12/24 months, between a property purchase and sale.
+A bridging loan or often called, bridging finance, is a short-term borrowing facility that is secured against a property.

 2000+ 5-Star Reviews